In Pursuit of Mastery

 My goal is to not be overly salesy.
 I don’t like that.
-I want to be helpful.
-I want to be encouraging.
+My desire is to be helpful.
+Encouraging.
 I want to inspire.
-I want to teach.
+Teaching you how to achieve your goals is important to me.
 I don’t want to sound like an infomercial.

 I’m comfortable with writing and art.
 I’m very uncomfortable with marketing and sales.
 I want to be as helpful, encouraging, inspiring and informative to as many as I can, so I’m working to learn and master the art of reaching out, while trying to avoid being icky and annoying. 😉

 Your turn.
 What goals and vision do you have for the coming year?